Primary Processing

 Milling

-After drying, the seaweed is often milled to suit different use cases, such as shipping it effectively or for product development.
+After drying, the seaweed is often milled to suit different use cases, such as shipping or product development.
 Both Ebbtide and Barnacle use the same milling machine.

 Evaluating and sharing methods to efficiently dry kelp for rural communities